 - 1. Demonstrate appropriate usage of industry standards in sanitation and safety for food service - 2. operations. - 3.
 Demonstrate standards of professionalism, including ethical behavior, communication, and grooming codes required for the industry. - 4.
 Prepare professional quality food products using appropriate ingredients and equipment. - 5.
 Apply nutrition and merchandising principles to menu planning, purchasing, and food production. - 6.
 Perform dining room service, customer service, and catering functions. - 7.
 Communicate correctly and accurately in both written and verbal messages. - 8.
 Apply and use basic mathematical calculations correctly.

-ENGL1013 English Composition I (with a grade of C or better)

-BTMA1003 Math for Business Technology or MATH1103 Math with Business Applications or higher level math
+ENGL1013 English Composition I Select one course from the following: (with a grade of C or better) BTMA1003 Math for Business Technology MATH1103 Math with Business Applications or higher level math